45krishmehta/VSD_INTERNSHIP_2026/Task-5/README.md

 cp gpio_ip.v gpio_ip_task4_backup.v
 ```

-This ensured that the original implementation could be restored if required.

 ![GPIO Backup](step2_1_backup_gpio_creaated.png)

+This allows the original design to be restored if required.

 ---

-## Reviewing the Original GPIO RTL
+## Original GPIO RTL Review

-The original GPIO implementation contained a single register:
+The original GPIO IP contained only one register:

 ```verilog
 reg [31:0] gpio_reg;
 ```

-This register was used for:
+It was responsible for:

-- Data storage
+- GPIO data storage
 - Readback
 - GPIO output generation

-Because only one register existed, the design could not support direction control or multiple register access.
+Since a single register handled all operations, separate direction control was not supported.

 ![Original GPIO RTL](step2_2_original_gpio_ip.png)